Frequently Asked Questions on joining the Southport Lifeboat Crew

 A. You will never know unless you give it a go!
 Even the best of us get sea sick from time to time, but our crew will be able to help you get over it if you do find you become sea sick whilst on the boat.
 In the rare case it does become such a problem that you cannot go out on the boat, there are still plenty of other roles you can fulfil such as a quad rider or tractor driver.

 Q. I donít have a driving licence, will this hold me back?

 A. It is not essential that you hold a driving licence; however you wonít be able to drive the quad bikes or Launch Vehicle (over 21 years old) without one.

 Q. Iím not yet 16 but am doing my Duke of Edinburgh award and was wondering if I could come and help towards my service?

 A. We have taken people in the past who have helped out and logged the hours towards their Duke of Edinburgh award; however we are only able to accommodate one or two people at a time.
 The best thing to do is get in touch and we will let you know if we have a space.

 Some of the people who have come through us for their Duke of Edinburgh have gone on to do well on the crew, some even reaching the position of Coxswain.

 Still not sure?
-If you have any questions then click here to email a crew member for more information or why not pop down on a Thursday evening from 7pm and have a look around.
+If you have any questions then click here to email a crew member for more information.